The brand new Kinetix family of back-illuminated sCMOS cameras delivers a framerate and field of view unmatched by any other sCMOS camera.

 The Prime series of 95% quantum efficient, back-illuminated sCMOS cameras are designed to support the most demanding, low-light research applications

-The CCD family of scientific cameras are all designed with specific applications in mind with solutions for electrophysiology, long stare or color imaging applications, documentation and live cell imaging.
+The QImaging CCD family of scientific cameras are designed with solutions for electrophysiology, long stare, color imaging, documentation and live cell imaging.

-Our range of dual- and quad-channel imaging splitters can be used to acquire two to four spatially identical but spectrally distinct images simultaneously with image sensors up to 22mm.
+Dual- and quad-channel imaging splitters used to acquire two to four spatially identical but spectrally distinct images simultaneously.

-Teledyne Photometrics cameras are all controllable with our PVCAM driver and supported in our Ocular software.
-The PVCAM driver SDK can alternatively be used integrate Teledyne Photometrics PVCAM based cameras into other software packages.
+All cameras are controllable with the PVCAM driver and supported in Ocular software.
+The PVCAM driver SDK can also be used integrate into other software packages.